-If the partner organization deletes the system-generated email requesting their participation, the project director can click "Resend Email" and the same invitation will be sent again.
+If the partner organization contact deletes the system-generated email by error, the applicant can click “Resend email,” and the same invitation will be sent again.

-It is the responsibility of each invited partner organization to complete, verify and submit their Accept Invitation form, including their Letter of Support.
-Each letter should be written on official letterhead, signed by appropriate officials, and, at a minimum, include the following:
+It is the responsibility of each invited partner organization to complete, verify and submit their Partner Organization Form, including their Letter of Support.
+Each letter should be written on official letterhead, signed by appropriate officials and include the following:

-You must attach an electronic copy of a list of potential partner organizations and other contributors you plan to engage during the lifetime of your grant.
+You must attach a PDF copy of a list of potential partner organizations and other contributors you plan to engage during the lifetime of your grant.
 Include website links, if available.

 The list should be divided into the following categories: